Web Scraping in Rust with Reqwest and Scraper

 Getting the Website HTML

-To display a web page in the browser, the browser (client) sends an HTTP request to the server, which responds with the source code of the web page.
+To display a web page in the browser, the browser (client) sends an HTTP request to the server, which responds with the page's source code.
 The browser then renders this code.

 HTTP has various different types of requests, such as GET (for getting the contents of a resource) and POST (for sending information to the server).
 To get the code of an IMDb web page in your Rust program, you’ll need to mimic the behavior of browsers by sending an HTTP GET request to IMDb.